fasyaAlvyan/Just_Learn_Networking/redundant-static-topology/mikrotik-redudant-static/Readme.md

 - **2 PC**
 - **4 UTP Straight Cables**

-This simple topology is for a basic **redundant link** between routers using a Straight UTP cable using a Mikrotik Router.
+This simple topology is for a basic **redundant link** between routers using a Mikrotik Router.